vbarbarosh/authwall/docs/config.md

 ## AUTHWALL_TARGET_URL

 URL of the upstream application protected by Authwall.
-Requests that pass Authwall authentication and are not handled by `/auth` routes are proxied to this target.
+Every request whose path is not under `/auth` is proxied here.

 - Type: URL string
 - Default: `http://127.0.0.1:8080`